Treatment for uveitis depends on what's causing it and which area of the eye is affected.

-Don't stop taking corticosteroids until your doctor says it's safe to do so.
-Suddenly stopping your medication can cause unpleasant withdrawal effects.
+Do not stop taking steroids until a doctor says it's safe to do so.
+Suddenly stopping your medicine can cause unpleasant withdrawal effects.

-When your GP or ophthalmologist thinks you can stop the treatment, they'll advise you about how to gradually reduce the amount of corticosteroids you're taking.
+When a GP or ophthalmologist thinks you can stop the treatment, they'll advise you about how to gradually reduce the amount of steroids you're taking.

-If you have uveitis that affects the front of your eye (anterior uveitis), you may be given mydriatic (or dilating) eyedrops in addition to steroid medication.
+If you have uveitis that affects the front of your eye (anterior uveitis), you may be given mydriatic eyedrops as well as steroid medicine.

-These drops enlarge (dilate) your pupils and relieve pain by relaxing the muscles in your eye.
+These eyedrops enlarge (dilate) your pupils and relieve pain by relaxing the muscles in your eye.
 They can also reduce your risk of developing glaucoma, which affects vision.

 However, mydriatic eyedrops can cause some temporary blurring of your vision and problems focusing your eyes.

-If an underlying infection is causing your uveitis, the infection may also need to be treated.
+If an underlying infection is causing uveitis, the infection may also need to be treated.

-Immunosuppressant may be recommended if you're among the few people who don't respond to the treatments described above.
+Immunosuppressant may be recommended if you're among the few people who do not respond to the treatments described above.